CarolineFang1998/CS7280_Project1_Group5/README.md

 - **Insertion:**
     - Starts at the root and finds the correct position for the new value.
-    - If a node is full (node size equals to `NODESIZE` values), it is split into two nodes, and the middle (or middle-left for even `NODESIZE`) value is promoted to the parent node. if the parent node is full, it is split recursively.
+    - If a node is full (node size equals to `NODESIZE` values), it is split into two nodes and promote the middle value.
-    - To avoid going back the tree, we split every full node on the way down to the tree.
+    - if the parent node is full, it is split recursively.
+To avoid going back the tree, we split every full node on the way down to the tree.
 When we need to split a node, the parent node is not full.
 Inserting a new key into the B-tree will be one way from the root to a leaf node
 - **Splitting:**
-    - to split a full root node, we first create a new child node
+    - if a node is full, it is split into two nodes. and the middle value (or middle-left for even `NODESIZE`) is promoted to the parent node.
     - According to Introduction to Algorithms(P508), the split operation is as follows:
 ![Alt text](https://github.com/CarolineFang1998/CS7280_Project1_Group5/blob/master/Splitting.png)
    Nodesize is 7, there are 8 pointers and 7 keys.
 The middle key is 4, and the middle pointer is 5.
    After the split, the middle key is promoted to the parent node, and the middle pointer is the new child node.
-- Benefit of splitting-promote-insert
+- **Promotion:**
+    - When a node is split, the middle value is promoted to the parent node.
+If the parent node is full, it is split recursively.

+ **Summary of Insertion**
+  - insertion algorithm is: check if node is full, splitting-promote-insert
   - Split the tree when needed: tree grows in height only when absolutely necessary
   - Efficient Handling of Full Nodes: This is because it avoids the need to backtrack and split the node after finding it's full
   - Minimum disk access: split from root to leaf once. only o(h)time disk accesses. h is the height of the tree.